 When you’re ready, click Install.

-If prerequisites aren’t already installed/enabled, the machine may restart once or more times.
+If prerequisites aren’t already installed or enabled, the machine might restart once or more times.
 See Prepare to install.

-On the Smart Tools page, choose whether to participate in Citrix Call Home, which is now a part of Citrix Smart Tools.
+On the Diagnostics page, choose whether to participate in Citrix Call Home.
 If you choose to participate (the default), click Connect.
 When prompted, enter your Citrix account credentials.

 After your credentials are validated (or if you choose not to participate), click Next.